What is the Statement of Cash Flows?

 - Cash Flow from Financing Activities – It represents cash outflows/inflows related to financing activities including debt and equity

 It is the cash flow generated from the operation of the business.
 This cash flow is generated from the principal revenue generation activities of the company.
-The primary components of this statement of cash flow include accounts receivables, inventory, depreciation, and accounts payable.
+The primary components of this part include accounts receivables, inventory, depreciation, and accounts payable.

 - Similarly, cash flows from operating activities of Coal India are the cash flows from generation and sale of coal and not from the sale of the old computers lying in its office.